Spicy cayenne pepper in the cream cheese layer of these brownies provides a fiery contrast to the sweetness throughout.

 This, combined with the Aztec history of consuming cocoa drinks infused with chili peppers gave me all the justification I needed to name these spicy chocolate brownies Xocolatl En Fuego.
 Thank goodness too, because finding recipes for the letter “X” is more difficult than you may think!

-Now as I am getting ready for this year’s Cinco de Mayo it seems like a perfect time to dust off this recipe.
-Though it no longer has the xocolatl as part of its name, these brownies are still rich, chocolatey and pack some slow-building heat!
+Though it no longer has the xocolatl as part of its name, these brownies are still rich, chocolaty and pack some slow-building heat!

-If you have never made brownies from scratch before I think you will be amazed at how easy it is.
-Don’t wait for Cinco de Mayo to come around before you try these… the spicy-decadent flavor is worth experiencing any time of the year.
+If you have never made brownies from scratch before I think you will be amazed at how easy it is, and the spicy-decadent flavor is worth experiencing any time of the year.

 Bake them up!
 Once they’re cool, cut yourself a slice, sit back and enjoy the deep chocolate flavor followed by a spicy tingle on your tongue as the cayenne fights its way to your taste buds!